Appetizer, gameday snack or even dinner, these vegetarian sweet potato skins are filled with spinach, black beans, salsa and a little cheese.

 Rub the potatoes with 1 tablespoon olive oil and place them cut side down on a parchment-lined sheet pan.
 Bake for 10-15 minutes until crisp.

 In a large skillet, heat the olive oil over medium high heat.
 Sauté the white parts of the scallions until they start to soften, about 2 minutes.
-Add the spinach and cook for a couple minutes until it wilts.
+Add the spinach, cooking for 2 minutes until it wilts.
 Stir into the sweet potato flesh along with the salsa, salt and pepper.

 Turn over the potato halves and spoon in the sweet potato mixture.
-Sprinkle on the black beans and cheese.
-Melt the cheese in the oven, about 8-10 minutes.
-Top with green scallions and cilantro before serving.
+Sprinkle on black beans and cheese.
+Melt the cheese in the oven, about 5 minutes.
+Top with green scallions, cilantro and salsa before serving.